It’s that time of year again. It’s time to design the annual employee survey.

 The presence of work friends has a number of positive effects on an employee’s work experience.

-A kindred spirit in the office can increase employee engagement and even a person’s possibility of advancement within the workplace.
+A kindred spirit in the office can increase employee satisfaction and even a person’s possibility of advancement within the workplace.

 One Gallup poll found that 63% of women who said they have a work friend said they felt engaged at work.